charishmasri13/kidney-chronic-disease-prediction/README.md

-# Chronic Kidney Disease Detection
+# 🩺 Chronic Kidney Disease (CKD) Detection

-This project aims to build and evaluate a machine learning model for the early detection of Chronic Kidney Disease (CKD) using clinical data.
-The project is split into two main notebooks: training and testing.
+A machine learning-based project to detect Chronic Kidney Disease (CKD) using clinical and laboratory data.
+This project includes notebooks for training and testing predictive models to assist with early disease detection.

+---

-## Project Structure
+## 🧠 Project Overview

-- `kidney_disease_training.ipynb`: This notebook includes data preprocessing, exploratory data analysis (EDA), model training, and performance evaluation.
-- `kidney_disease_testing.ipynb`: This notebook focuses on loading the trained model and testing it on unseen data to evaluate its generalization capabilities.

-## Features
+Chronic Kidney Disease (CKD) affects kidney function over time and can lead to kidney failure if not diagnosed early.
+This project uses supervised machine learning models to classify whether a patient has CKD based on various medical attributes.

+Key functionalities include:
-- Data cleaning and handling of missing values
+- Data loading and preprocessing
-- Feature selection and encoding
+- Exploratory Data Analysis (EDA)
-- Multiple classification models (e.g., Logistic Regression, Random Forest, etc.)
+- Training multiple classification models
-- Model evaluation using metrics like accuracy, precision, recall, and confusion matrix
+- Evaluating model performance using metrics such as accuracy, precision, recall, and F1-score
+- Saving and reusing the trained model
-- Final testing on separate dataset
+- Testing on unseen data

+---

+## 📁 Files Included

+- `kidney_disease_training.ipynb` – Notebook for preprocessing data, training models, evaluating results, and saving the best model using `joblib`.
+- `kidney_disease_testing.ipynb` – Notebook for loading the trained model and testing it on new, unseen data.

+---